csatuic/cs361-website-old/syllabus.md

 1. Mondays: there is a synchronous, online, required lab session with a short activity and a Gradescope quiz based on that activity that must be completed by 5pm.
 2. Tuesdays: open Q&A office hours.
+During exam weeks, these will be exam review.
-3. Thursdays: content quizzes are due. discussion questions are due.
-I will go over discussion question answers in class.
+3. Thursdays: Content quizzes are due at 12:30pm.
+Discussion questions are due at 12:30pm.
    Discussion questions are **loosely** based on exam question style, structure, and content.
+During class, we will **either** do an in class activity, or do the exam.
-1. Fridays: Homework assignments are always due at 5pm.
-This will usually be on Fridays but not always.
+1. Fridays: Homework assignments are due at 5pm.
+This will usually be on Fridays but there are some exceptions to give you time to complete the relevant homework before the related exam.

 Like peer instruction, we will still have required readings and required videos.
 Rather than having a quiz at the beginning of class, there will be a quiz graded for correctness each week based on that content.
-These will be released on Wednesdays and due at 12:30pm on Thursdays.
+These will be released on Mondays and due at 12:30pm on Thursdays.

 Each week there will also be one set of discussion questions.
 These questions are meant to be considered by yourself, but you are encouraged to discuss the questions in small groups.
 You must answer these questions on Gradescope as well, but you will only be graded on completeness and effort, not on correctness.
+Each week's discussion question is only worth .13% of your grade, so don't stress if you miss them.
+However, thinking through the answers to these questions will help a lot on the exams.

 {% capture homework_policy %}{% include homework_policy.md %}{% endcapture %}